advance100/doc_webpack/webpack-dev-server.md

 * Iframe mode (page is embedded in an iframe and reloaded on change)
 * Inline mode (a small webpack-dev-server client entry is added to the bundle which refresh the page on change)

 Each mode also supports Hot Module Replacement in which the bundle is notified that a change happened instead of a full page reload.
-A Hot Module Replacement runtime could than load the updated modules and inject them into the running app.
+A Hot Module Replacement runtime could then load the updated modules and inject them into the running app.

 ### Iframe mode
 To use the iframe mode no additional configuration is needed.
 Just navigate the browser to `http://<host>:<port>/webpack-dev-server/<path>`.
 I. e. with the above configuration `http://localhost:8080/webpack-dev-server/index.html`.